Eohippus: the First Horse?

 Some evolutionists believe that the eohippus is the earliest form that horses took, which is why they support the title of being the "dawn horse."
-Although beliefs are slowly shifting, the animal began growing more substantial, with longer legs, and bigger eyes to see further.
-This didn’t happen immediately but over millions of years.
+Although beliefs are slowly shifting, the animal began growing more substantial, with longer legs and bigger eyes to see further.
+Faster animals survived as more grasslands appeared, which promoted this new evolved change.
 With each horse that was born, the biggest, and fastest lived healthier longer lives giving birth to other big, fast horses.

 When horses first walked this earth, their paws were good for padding through the muddy swamps, but with the harder colder ground, they needed firmer feet.
-Instead of walking on their flat feet, the horse began walking on their toes, which allowed them to run faster and turn quicker.
+It is believed instead of walking on their flat feet; the horse began walking on their toes, which allowed them to run faster and turn quicker.

 The side toes of the eohippus are believed to have become less critical because they mainly walked on their middle toe.
-This toe became bigger forming what we know as a hoof.
+This toe became bigger, forming what we know as a hoof.
 Eventually, these side toes disappeared altogether.
-The only sign of them in a modern horse is at the rear of a horses ankle, which we call the hock.
+Evolutionists believe that the hock, located on the rear of a horse's ankle, is the only evidence of that side toe.
 It looks like a big callus referred to as chestnuts.